gauravcodepro/bipartite-immutable-structs/README.md

 # julia-bipartite-immutable-structs

-- implementing immutable structs as bipartite graphs to show the pangenome bubbles.
+- implementing immutable structs for genes and pangenes.
 - implementing the tree graphs with the decompose so that each node can be hoisted.

 Gaurav \